yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Several keyboard strokes later, and byte[] went green with envy.

 Next on the list of weird rendering issues is one that affected camera changes — for example, when talking to an NPC or aiming with the bow/throwing a weapon.
-Large areas in front of the player would go black for a frame and then return to normal.
+Large areas in front of the player would turn black for a frame and then return to normal.
 Needless to say, it was very distracting.

 {{< imgs